severdia/shakespeare-obsidian/scripts_source/markdown/Romeo & Juliet/Act 2, Scene 4.md

 ==62==You say well.

 **MER.**
 ==63==Yea, is the worst well?
-Very well took, i’ faith, wisely, wisely.
+Very well took, i’faith, wisely, wisely.

 **NURSE.**
 ==64==If you be he, sir, I desire some confidence with you.